 Fragmentation (noun) is defined as the process or state of breaking or being broken into small or separate parts.

 First, it’s important to understand that our inner dis-ease can easily cause physical disease; that is why inner healing work is so important.
-We are guided by spirit to balance all aspects of ourselves, reclaim our personal power, take responsibility for our Earthly position and heal all that is broken within us.
+We are guided by spirit to balance all aspects of ourselves, reclaim our personal power and sovereignty, take responsibility for our Earthly position and heal all that is broken within us.

 Fragmentation happens to everyone; our own births could even be considered a tragic event or trauma.
 I mean, why else would we come out crying?
 (A topic for a different article, perhaps?)
 The level of severity, however, varies from person to person.